 You may ask, ‘Why do toddlers eat their fingers?’
 Babies are born with the ability to root and suck instinctively.
-Finger sucking can be a difficult habit for some babies to break because it has a soothing and calming effect.
+Finger sucking is not a good habit for children and can be a difficult habit for some babies to break because it has a soothing and calming effect.
 According to the American Dental Association (known as ADA) and the American Academy of Pediatric Dentistry (known as AAPD), eating on one’s finger is discouraged in children between 2 and 4.
 If you are wondering, “How can I stop my baby eating his/her hands?” then we suggest that you continue reading.

 Is it OK for a baby to eat fingers?